ibm-cloud-architecture/refarch-integration/docs/devops/README.md

 * [Projects build](#projects-build)

 ## Installation
-There are multiple ways to install Jenkins server: using a dedicated VM server installing the binary or running as docker container, or deploy the jenkins helm release to IBM Cloud Private.
+There are multiple ways to install Jenkins server: using a dedicated VM server by installing the binary or running as docker container, or deploy the jenkins helm release to IBM Cloud Private.
 ### Jenkins on IBM Cloud Private (ICP)
 **NOTE:** [ICP v2.1.0.2](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0.2/kc_welcome_containers.html) was used at the time of writing this section.
 See also [this jenkins pipeline tutorial](https://github.com/ibm-cloud-architecture/refarch-cloudnative-devops-kubernetes).

 The Jenkins architecture while deployed to kubernetes cluster looks like the diagram below:
 ![](jenkins-architecture.png)

-The installation process will deploy a Jenkins master responsible to eecute build jobs.
+The installation process deploys a **Jenkins master** responsible to execute build jobs.
 Each build jobs is in fact a `slave pod`, so another docker images that executes a jenkins file as defined in the pipeline definition.
-As applications built with this approach are docker containers and helm releases, there is a need to use a docker registry, could be public or private to ICP.
-To support dynamic pod creation, there is a [jenkins plugin for kubernetes](https://github.com/jenkinsci/kubernetes-plugin).
+As application built with this approach are docker containers and helm releases, there is a need to use a docker registry, could be public or private to ICP.
+To support dynamic pod creation, there is a [jenkins plugin for kubernetes](https://github.com/jenkinsci/kubernetes-plugin) that needs to be installed.
 This plugin helps to define specific elements in the Jenkins file to execute the build using docker containers.
-So the installation should install the jenkins master as a helm release, configure some parameters to access private docker repository, and add necessary jenkins plugins:
+The installation should install the jenkins master as a helm release, configure some parameters to access private docker repository, and add necessary jenkins plugins.
+We detail those steps:

-#### Helm
+#### Helm Chart
 In order to install the Jenkins Chart, you need to have the [`Helm`](https://github.com/kubernetes/helm) client configured in your CLI.
-To install and configure helm, follow the instructions listed [here](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0.2/app_center/create_helm_cli.html).
+To install and configure helm, follow the IBM Cloud Private instructions listed [here](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0.2/app_center/create_helm_cli.html).

 #### Add Public Helm Repository
-* Add the public kubernetes repositories, using the admin console > Manager > Repositories and use the URL: https://github.com/kubernetes/charts/tree/master/stable
+* Add the public kubernetes repositories, using the ICP admin console > Manage > Helm Repositories and use the URL: https://github.com/kubernetes/charts/tree/master/stable

 #### Create a Persistence Volume Claim
 You can skip this section if you already setup a default `storage class` for `dynamic provisioning`, as explained [here](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0.2/manage_cluster/cluster_storage.html).